Tag Archive for: parenting

 3. Talk around the family table

 It’s so vital that we create space in our families to talk around the table, breakfast bar, or wherever you gather with your people regularly.
-Get to know who is in your child’s world this school year- virtually or in the classroom.
+Get to know who is in your child’s world this school year.
 Know the names and happenings of their friends, enemies, teachers, bus drivers, cafeteria workers, and the other people they encounter every day.

 What are they enjoying?
 And in turn, tell them what’s going on in your life.